languagetool-org/languagetool-org.github.io/http-server.md

 ### Starting from stand-alone LT

-Start the stand-alone application and configure it (*File -> Options...*) to listen on a port that is not used yet (the default port, 8081, should often be okay).
+Start the stand-alone application and configure it (*Text Checking -> Options... -> General*) to listen on a port that is not used yet (the default port, 8081, should often be okay).
 This way LanguageTool will also be available in server mode until you stop it.

 ## HTTP Parameters and Result